An attractive 19th century, stone-built, end-terrace cottage in a riverside location within the pretty village of Llanbedr, 3 miles from Harlech.

 A superb Llanbedr holiday cottage, ideal for a family holiday or romantic retreat all year round.

-Three bedrooms: 1 x double, 1 x twin with TV, 1 x single.
+Three bedrooms with TV/DVD: 1 x double, 1 x twin, 1 x single.
 Bathroom with spa bath, separate shower, basin and WC.
 Fitted kitchen.
 Sitting room with dining area and woodburning stove.

 About the location